// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 • Database has user noise

-• Free tier limited compared to MFP free
+• Free tier features narrower than MFP

-Best for: Free users wanting photo logging
+Best for: Free users who want basic photo logging and don't need AI accuracy

 Visit Lose It!
 Free